ShaggyTech/nhtsa-api-wrapper/packages/lib/src/api/README.md

   endpointName: 'GetAllMakes',
 }

-cacheUrl({ ...options }) // create a url to fetch DecodeVinValues and cache it const results1 = get() // make the request to DecodeVinValues using the url from the cache
+createCachedUrl({ ...options }) // create a url to fetch DecodeVinValues and cache it const results1 = get() // make the request to DecodeVinValues using the url from the cache

-cacheUrl({ ...differentOptions }) // create a new url to fetch GetAllMakes and cache it const results2 = get() // make the request to GetAllMakes using the url from the cache
+createCachedUrl({ ...differentOptions }) // create a new url to fetch GetAllMakes and cache it const results2 = get() // make the request to GetAllMakes using the url from the cache
 ```